Guaglione

-The song has been covered by various artists, including Italian bandleader Renzo Arbore, and Italian singers Claudio Villa, Aurelio Fierro, Renato Carosone and Dalida.
+The song has been covered by various artists, including Italian bandleader Renzo Arbore, and Italian singers Claudio Villa, Aurelio Fierro, Renato Carosone and Dalida, who had her breakthrough with the release of the French-language version "Bambino".
 Under the title "The Man Who Plays the Mandolino", with a lyric in English, Dean Martin sang it in 1956 after Fred Raphael of Walt Disney Music Company obtained for Disney the U.S. publishing rights.
-The English lyrics were inspired by a little known Italian singer/songwriter Lucca Belvedere, a Mandolino player of some renown.
+The English lyrics were inspired by a little known Italian singer-songwriter a mandolino player Luca Belvedere.
 Connie Francis recorded the song in the original Italian language for her 1960 album More Italian Favorites.

 The best-known version of "Guaglione" was recorded by the Cuban bandleader Perez Prado in 1958 as an uptempo mambo tune.
 As a mambo, the track rose to fame in 1994 and 1995 after it was used for the Guinness advert "Anticipation", which led to the song being released as a single, reaching number one in Ireland and number two in the United Kingdom.
 It has since been featured as the intro music for the 1996 video game Kingdom O' Magic, and more recently as the opening music for the television show Jimmy's Farm.
 The song is one of Disney's biggest profit makers.

 Marino Marini's version was featured in the film The Talented Mr. Ripley.
-In 2006 Patrizio Buanne recorded an English version, lyrics by Steve Crosby (music), titled Bella bella signorina for his album Forever Begins Tonight.
+Two versions based on the Dean Martin rendition were featured in Hindi films - "Lahron Pe Lahar" in the 1960 film Chhabili and "Yeh Kaali Kaali Aankhen" in the 1993 film Baazigar.
+In 2006 Patrizio Buanne recorded an English version, with lyrics by Steve Crosby, titled Bella bella signorina for his album Forever Begins Tonight.